Musemestre Bamba

 Musemestre Bamba (born 10 November 1971) is a Congolese former professional footballer who played as a midfielder.
 He played professionally for Denizlispor in the Süper Lig and for LR Ahlen in the 2.
 Bundesliga.

+International career

+Bamba played for the DR Congo national team, making four appearances with them.

+Personal life

+Bamba is the father of the German footballer Samuel Bamba.